EvGeniyLell/share_localization/README.md

 ## Share Localization

 `share_localization` is a command-line tool that shares localization files for iOS, Flutter, and Android projects.
 It ensures that localization strings are consistent across different languages and platforms.

-Currently, it supports sharing `xcstrings`, `dart`, and `xml` files.
+for each platform, it generates files with localizations in the format of the platform.

+- ios: `swift` and `xcstrings` files
+- flutter: `dart` common and locale files
+- android: `xml` locale files

 ### Attention:
 - This tool is still in development and may not work as expected.